P0401 Code: Exhaust Gas Recirculation Flow Insufficient Detected

 How serious is this code?

 Moderate.
-EGR issues won't strand you, but ignoring engine knock can lead to damaged pistons or bearings over time.
+EGR issues won't strand you, but persistent engine knock can lead to damaged pistons or bearings over time.

 Before you replace parts